Cynical SecuritySpy Plugin

 Indigo and SecuritySpy have obvious shared interests.
 They both are often used to track movement through space and time, and they both have a concept of events and how to respond to them.
 Cynical SecuritySpy brings them together.

 You will need SecuritySpy version 2.1.1 or later for this plugin to work.
-The plugin will work with versions 3 through 5 as well.
-Of course, if you use an older version of SecuritySpy, you'll only get the capabilities of that version.
+The plugin will work with versions 3 and later as well.
+Of course, if you use an older version of SecuritySpy, you’ll only get the capabilities of that version.
 Be sure to use the latest released update for whatever version you paid for; earlier versions may have bugs that interfere with Cynical SecuritySpy.

 Install and configure SecuritySpy normally.
 Then create a Server device to represent each SecuritySpy installation, and one Camera device for each camera of interest.
 Use Indigo plugin actions to manipulate those cameras, and use Events to respond to changes.